Answers to your most frequently asked questions

-The Financial Aid Office at Northeast will be notified once you have completed the MPN and PLUS Loan Application.
-We must receive this notification before any PLUS loan funds can be disbursed to your student’s account.
+The Financial Aid Office at Northeast will be notified once you have completed the MPN, PLUS Loan Application, and the Annual Student Loan Acknowledgment.
+We must receive this notification before any PLUS loan funds can be disbursed to your student's account.

 PLUS Loan counseling is required for borrowers with an adverse credit history who are nonetheless determined to be PLUS Loan eligible because of meeting the extenuating circumstances provision or obtaining an endorser.
 Counseling can be completed https://studentaid.gov/.